CESNET/ansible-role-rsyslog/README.md

 ## Role variables
 * rsyslog_configuration_files - List of rsyslog configuration files which will be copied to /etc
+* rsyslog_configuration_templates - List of rsyslog configuration templates which will be copied to /etc

 ## Available tags
 * install